 Employee benefits expenses comprised staff costs of the Group's (i) estate management staff, which mainly included staff for general management, tenancy management, financial management, project management, repairs and maintenance, management and headquarters; (ii) security staff; and (iii) cleaning staff.
-As at 31 December 2019, the Group had a total of 2,028 employees (2018: 2,410 employees).
-The decrease in number of employees was mainly attributable to the completion of contracts to nine public housing estates and four stand-alone services during the fourth quarter of 2019.
+As at 31 December 2020, the Group had a total of 2,293 employees (2019: 2,028 employees).
+The increase in number of employees was mainly attributable to the increase of the new property management services contracts of the public housing estates commenced during the year.

-The total employee benefits expenses amounted to approximately HK\$376.87 million (2018: HK\$330.48 million) for the year ended 31 December 2019, representing approximately 91.04% (2018: 89.03%) of the Group's revenue.
-The total employee benefits expenses increased by approximately 14.04% for the year ended 31 December 2019 from last year.
-Such increase was mainly attributable to (i) the salaries and wages for the additional staff employed for the three new contracts awarded by the HA in April 2019; and (ii) the annual increase in salaries and wages.
+The total employee benefits expenses amounted to approximately HK\$392.67 million (2019: HK\$376.87 million) for the year ended 31 December 2020, representing approximately 85.47% (2019: 91.04%) of the Group's revenue.
+The total employee benefits expenses increased by approximately 4.19% for the year ended 31 December 2020 from last year.
+Such increase was mainly attributable to (i) the salaries and wages for the additional staff employed for the new property management services contracts of public housing estates awarded by the HA in 2020; and (ii) the annual increase in salaries and wages.